guardian/fsbp-tools/README.md

 - **region**: _Optional._ The region you want to search in.
 If not specified, it will run in all enabled regions.

-- **profile**: _Optional._ The profile to use when connecting to AWS.
-If not specified, it will run in all enabled regions.

 - **execute**: _Optional._ Takes no value.
 If present, it will ask the user to confirm, then block the buckets.
 If not, it will only print the buckets that would have been blocked.